fredRos/RunStatistics.jl/README.md

 ## SQUARES statistic
 -------

-When calculating the p value for a sequence of observations, first the value of the SQUARES test statistic `Tobs` needs to be calculated.
+When calculating the p value P(T >= Tobs | N) for a sequence of `N` observations, first the value of the SQUARES test statistic `Tobs` needs to be calculated.
 It denotes the largest $\chi^2$ of any run of consecutive successes (above expectation) in a sequence of `N` independent trials with Gaussian uncertainty

 For the Squares statistic to be calculable, the observed data must satisfy following conditions: